Exiled dissidents claim Iran building new nuclear site

 A spokesman for the NCRI said he could not say what sort of nuclear work would be conducted there, but that the companies and people involved showed it was a nuclear site.
 The group named officials it said were in charge of the project.

-"Two of the tunnels are about 550 metres (600 yards) in length, and they have a total of six giant halls," it said.
+"Two of the tunnels are about 550 meters (600 yards) in length, and they have a total of six giant halls," it said.

 International Atomic Energy Agency spokeswoman Gill Tudor said in Vienna: "The agency will assess the information that has been provided, as we do with any new information we receive."